Protecting your personal data that you entered on our website.

 Whose registered office is at McLintocks, Summer Lane, Barnsley S70 2NZ

 Submitting your personal details on our website will enable you to receive a cash offer from one of our genuine buying partners.
-Flying Homes Limited work closely with ARN Capital Ltd, Fast Sale Today Ltd and Quantum Residential Property LLP who have funds readily available to purchase your home.
+Flying Homes Limited work closely with a number of cash buyers with funds readily available to purchase your home.
 After submitting your personal details they may contact you directly to provide you with competitive quotations to buy your house.

-We may also pass your personal details to our estate agency partners AOL Services Ltd if you prefer a more traditional way of selling your property.
+We may also pass your personal details to our estate agency partners House Tree Online estate Agents Ltd, if you prefer a more traditional way of selling your property.

 As well as this we may contact you by text and/or email in regards to the buying process of your property from time to time with various options that may involve companies that we are associated with.
 You may choose to opt out of receiving email or text at any time.